LuisMatusM/Hello-Wold/README.md

-# Hello-Wold
+# Hello-World
-I´ll post here my personal projects and home works in my learning path
+I´ll post here my personal projects and home works in my learning path to become a Data Analyst